 Shapr’s goal?
-To get you meeting someone new for coffee each week.
-But if you live in the back of beyond, there’s still benefit for you here: meeting on the phone or on video call is also a great way to connect.
+To get you meeting someone new for coffee each week (or as often as you like, if growing your network is what you’re after)—or if you’re just looking for that once in a lifetime business soulmate, Shapr is there for you, too.
+And if you live in the back of beyond, there’s still benefit for you here: meeting on the phone or on video call is also a great way to connect.

 The people on Shapr really get the importance of getting off the app and out from behind a screen.
 And for digital nomads like me, constantly on the go, but always in my own working world, this can be a lifesaver:

 “Since I’m traveling a lot, I’ve always had challenges of finding new like-minded friends in the new cities and countries I travel to.
 But with Shapr I could easily find the right people, meet them for a coffee, and make new friends wherever I go.
 Some of those friends have turned out to become business partners as well.
 I’m working with network marketing and Shapr is an amazing tool in my everyday life.” ~ Emil

 It’s not just about connecting, it’s about opening new doors—together.